bfocom/netkeystore/README.md

 The server is written in Java and is tested with Yubikey FIPS 5 tokens, but should with with any PKCS#11 based HSM that can be used with Java (and also with software keystores like PKCS#12 files).

-The client is also Java, and consists of a `java.security.Provider` providing a `java.security.KeyStore` for use with signing.
+The client is also Java, and consists of a `java.security.Provider` providing a `java.security.KeyStore`.
 Zero configuration really applies here; any servers on the network are foundautomatically and combined into one KeyStore.

 ### Building and testing